consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 They're not afraid to see what's happening.
 And that I think is the ultimate goal.

-**David Mytton:** And this plays into the idea that developers should be responsible for the code that they write.
+**David:** And this plays into the idea that developers should be responsible for the code that they write.
 Once it goes into production, it's not just throwing it over to another team, right?

 It's inevitable.
 I mean, our systems are becoming so complex that you can't run them like black boxes.
 I come from ops.
 I think this is wonderful for ops people